Utility Laws in California

 Can a landlord charge for utilities in California?

 There are no specific limits on how much can be charged for utilities, but landlords are not permitted to charge a premium.
-They should charge tenants what is actually being paid for the unit’s utilities.
+They should charge tenants the exact amount they are paying for the unit’s utilities.
 They may, however, add a small administration fee for their work and liability in covering these bills directly.

 Who is responsible for unpaid utility bills in California?